merijnfloren/freq-statespace/README.md

 ## Citation

-If you use this code in your work, please cite the following paper:
+If you use this code in your work, please cite it as:

 ```bibtex
 @article{floren2025inference,